jeceljr/digitalCPUzoo/drv16b/README.md

 that relative to a RV32I.
 Such applications need very little memory so the ability to address more than 64KB would be wasted.
-The use of an 8 bit datapath further reduces the needed FPGA resources and eliminates the byte adapter circuit present in the drv16.
+The use of an 8 bit datapath further reduces the needed FPGA resources and eliminates the byte adapter circuit present in the drv16 (this has the interesting side effect of allowing non aligned word access).

 An additional motivation for reducing state is to make it easier for people to handle it.
 A 16 bit number like 0xC7F0 is more digestible than something